 Realistically, secured and unsecured loans are not necessarily good or bad.
 They are different.
 The most important thing for you to consider is how the features and benefits of each category of loans will affect you.

-If you are in a position to afford payments on a secured loan like a home equity loan, the benefits of low rates, no fees, and tax deductions can be advantageous.
+If you are in a position to afford payments on a secured loan like a home equity loan, the benefits of low rates and no fees can be advantageous.

 On the other hand, if you need a loan, but don’t have collateral to offer in exchange for the loan, consider an unsecured loan.
 Just be sure to analyze your repayment schedule carefully and determine if your projected income will cover your expenses upon graduating.